ebkalderon/renderdoc-rs-circleci-dockerfile/README.md

 ## Versioning

 The tag names used for this image are taken from the underlying [circleci/rust] image that this image is based on.
-For example, if the `Dockerfile` is updated to use `circleci/rust:1.34.2` as a base, for example, then a container named `ebkalderon/renderdoc-rs-circleci:1.34.2` will be deployed.
+For example, if the container is updated to use `circleci/rust:1.34.2` as a base, for example, then a container named `ebkalderon/renderdoc-rs-circleci:1.34.2` will be deployed.

 [circleci/rust]: https://hub.docker.com/r/circleci/rust/